Tall, Dark and Divine

-Can a woman looking for love—and the matchmaking god who wants her to find it with someone else—have a shot at a happy ending?
-May the best god—or mortal—win.
+Can a woman looking for love, and a matchmaking god who wants her to find it—with someone else—have a shot at a happy ending, or will Eros’s golden arrows miss their mark, for once?

 Thunder boomed and lightning crackled across the sky.
 There was a moment of breathless silence, as if creation were gathering itself, and then the deluge started.
 Fat drops of rain hit the pavement like tiny bombs and exploded, and in a matter of seconds, the gutters ran high with water.
 The humans on their way home from work huddled under umbrellas and folded-up newspapers as they scurried past the windows of Made in Heaven matchmaking service, while Eros watched, grimly amused.